samcartersmith/cds/docs/release/cds-packages.md

 5. Copy the title that is in the output logs after "Pull request title: " and use it for **BOTH** the commit and the PR title.
 It can be found directly above " > NX Successfully ran target release for project codegen (24s)".

+**Notes**:

-Note: Since this is likely a single commit, if the commit message is not the provided title, it will break the `CHANGELOG` for future commits.
+- Since this is likely a single commit, if the commit message is not the provided title, it will break the `CHANGELOG` for future commits.
+- cds-mobile, cds-web, and cds-common all need to bump at the same time.
+If a bump is not introduced for one of these packages, please add one like [this](https://github.cbhq.net/frontend/cds/pull/1448).

 Your PR should like [this](https://github.cbhq.net/frontend/cds/pull/1112).